The Roof of the Cévennes (by mountain-bike)

 The Tarnon

-The Tarnon has its spring in the Aigoual massif (1,565 m) in the Bassurels district.
-38.9 km later, it flows into the Tarn downstream of Florac, having already flown together with the Mimente.
-It separates the Causse Méjean from the Cévennes.
+The Tarnon is 38.9 km long and has its spring on the Aigoual massif (1,565 m) in the municipality of Bassurels.
+After its confluence with the Mimente, it flows into the Tarn downstream of Florac.
+It separates the Causse Méjean plateau from the Cévennes.
 Upstream of Rousses, the Trépalous flows into the Tarnon.
-That river has carved out the Gorges du Tapoul, which are famous for canyoning.
-The Tarnon is a Cévenol river: very strong and sudden floods can occur during intense weather events.
+This small river has carved out the Tapoul Gorge, which is famous for canyoning.
+The Tarnon is a Cévenol river: very abrupt and intense floods can occur during extreme weather events.

-The draille follows the ridge and crosses the Can de l'Hospitalet.
-This drovers' road enables the flocks of the plains (from the southern Cévennes and the Crau) to get up to the northern Gévaudan (Aubrac, Margeride, Mont Lozère).
-This draille is only a branch of a bigger network on which livestock still migrates today.
+The draille follows the ridge and crosses the Can de l'Hospitalet plateau.
+This transhumant trail enables the sheep flocks of the plains (of the southern Cévennes and the Crau) to move up to northern Gévaudan (Aubrac, Margeride, Mont Lozère).
+This draille is only one branch of a larger network along which transhumant livestock still travel.

 Mont Aigoual